 How to Change the Speed of Audio with Video in Filmora

 The process to change audio speed that also has a video is identical to what is explained in the previous section.
 The only additional step required in this case is separating the audio track from that of video.

 You can learn how to get this done by following the instructions given below:

 Step 1: Import File to Media Window and then Add to Timeline

-Use the method explained in Step 1 of the previous section to import a file to Filmora9, drag the media to the timeline, and click MATCH TO MEDIA when the Project Setting box appears and prompts for confirmation.
-Note: Except for the Project Setting box, the rest of the process for adding both audio and video files to the timeline is exactly the same.
+Use the method explained in Step 1 of the previous section to import a file to Filmora, drag the media to the timeline, and click MATCH TO MEDIA when the Project Setting box appears and prompts for confirmation.
+Note: Except for the Project Setting box, the rest of the process for adding audio and video files to the timeline is the same.